 Dr. Holder is a graduate of the University of Louisville School of Medicine.

-Innovative Approaches To Treating Serious Mental Illness With Solace Behavioral Health
+Innovative Approaches To Treating Serious Mental Illness With Solace Behavioral Health & Masada Services

 Explore cutting edge strategies and emerging models in the treatment of serious mental illness (SMI), including schizophrenia, bipolar disorder, and sever depression.
 Featuring advances in pharmacological therapies, digital mental health tools, and community-based interventions, these case studies will provide evidence-based, patient-centered innovations that improve outcomes and quality of life for individuals living with SMI.